-Online public voting will take place from June 1 to June 11, 2017.
+Online public voting will take place from June 18 to July 1, 2019.
 Voters will be able to cast one vote per nominee during this period.
-Voters may vote for as many nominees as they like, but only once per nominee.
+Voters can vote for as many nominees as they like, but only once per nominee.

-The jury will review eligible nominees on the basis of the following criteria, which are drawn from the published project description and the nominee profile questions:
+The 120 Under 40 Jury, made up of leaders in the family planning and reproductive health fields, will review nominees that reach the 75-vote threshold on the basis of the following criteria, which are drawn from the published project description and the nominee profile questions:

 - Has the nominee made significant, demonstrated, quantifiable contributions to family planning?

 - Has the nominee acted as a source of innovation/”positive disruption” in family planning?

 - Has the nominee served as a role model to lead and inspire others?

 - Has the nominee demonstrated passion for family planning?